 Rest as much as you can for the first few days after you get home.
 It is important to relax, but avoid crossing your legs for too long when you are lying down.
-Rest does not mean doing nothing at all throughout the day, as it is important to start exercising and doing light activities around the house within the first few days.
+Rest does not mean doing nothing at all throughout the day, as it is important to start exercising and doing light activity within the first few days.